+11.207.5.2.3 11.207.5.2.4 Open Space

-- (c) An AHO Project shall have a minimum side yard setback of 7.5 feet, except where the District Dimensional Standards establish a less restrictive requirement. - (d) An AHO Project shall have a minimum rear yard setback of 20 feet, except where the District Dimensional Standards establish a less restrictive requirement. - (e) Projecting eaves, chimneys, bay windows, balconies, open fire escapes and like projections which do not project more than 3.5 feet from the principal exterior wall plane, and unenclosed steps, unroofed porches and the like which do not project more than ten (10) feet beyond the line of the foundation wall and which are not over four (4) feet above Grade, may extend beyond the minimum yard setback. - (f) Bicycle parking spaces, whether short-term or long-term, and appurtenant structures such as coverings, sheds, or storage lockers may be located within a required yard setback. - 5.2.3 Open Space - (a) Except where the District Dimensional Standards establish a less restrictive requirement or as otherwise provided below, the minimum percentage of open space to lot area for an AHO Project shall be 30%.
-However, the minimum percentage of open space to lot area may be reduced to no less than 15% if at least one of the following criteria is met: - (i) An area commensurate with such reduction is used to provide off-street surface parking spaces on the lot along with necessary driveways and access aisles. - (ii) The AHO Project includes the preservation and protection of an existing building included on the State Register of Historic Places. - (b) The required open space shall be considered Private Open Space but shall be subject to the limitations set forth below and shall not be subject to the dimensional and other limitations set forth in Section 5.22 of this Zoning Ordinance.
-Private Open Space shall exclude parking and driveways for automobiles. - (c) At least half of the required open space shall meet the definition of Permeable Open Space as set forth in this Zoning Ordinance. - (d) All of the required open space shall be located at Grade or on porches and decks that are no higher than the floor elevation of the lowest Story Above Grade.
-Open space may be located at higher levels, such as balconies and decks, but shall not count toward meeting the required Private Open Space for the purpose of this Affordable Housing Overlay. - (e) For the purpose of this Affordable Housing Overlay, area used for covered or uncovered bicycle parking spaces that are not contained within a building shall be considered Private Open Space, but shall not be considered Permeable Open Space.
+- (a)-Except where the District Dimensional Standards establish a less restrictive requirement or as otherwise provided below, the minimum percentage of open space to lot area for an AHO Project shall be thirty percent (30%).
+However, the minimum percentage of open space to lot area may be reduced to no less than fifteen percent (15%) if at-least-one-of-the-following-criteria is met: - (b) An area commensurate with such reduction is used to provide off-street surface parking spaces on the lot along with necessary driveways and access aisles. - (c)(a) Tthe AHO Project includes the preservation and protection of an existing building included on the State Register of Historic Places. - (d)(b) The required open space shall be considered Private Open Space but shall be subject to the limitations set forth below and shall not be subject to the dimensional and other limitations set forth in Section 5.22 of this Zoning Ordinance.
+Private Open Space shall exclude parking and driveways for automobiles. - (e)(c) At least half All of the required open space that is located at grade shall meet the definition of Permeable Open Space as set forth in this Zoning Ordinance. - (f)(d) All of tThe required open space shall be located at Grade or on porches and decks that are no higher than the floor elevation of the lowest Story Above Grade- except that up to twenty five percent (25%) of the required Oopen space may be located at higher levels, such as balconies and decks, but shall not count toward meeting the required Private Open Space for the purpose of this Affordable Housing Overlay only if it is accessible to all occupants of the building. - (g)(e) For the purpose of this Affordable Housing Overlay, area used for covered or uncovered bicycle parking spaces that are not contained within a building shall be considered Private Open Space, but shall not be considered Permeable Open Space.

-5.3 Standards for Existing Buildings
+11.207.5.3 Standards for Existing Buildings